History of sound recording: Further developments

 In the 1970s, advances in solid-state electronics made the design and marketing of more sophisticated analog circuitry economically feasible.
 This led to a number of attempts to reduce tape hiss through the use of various forms of volume compression and expansion, the most notable and commercially successful being several systems developed by Dolby Laboratories.
-These systems divided the frequency spectrum into several bands and applied volume compression/expansion independently to each band (Engineers now often use the term "compansion" to refer to this process).
+These systems divided the frequency spectrum into several bands and applied volume compression/expansion independently to each band (Engineers now often use the term compansion to refer to this process).
 The Dolby systems were very successful at increasing the effective dynamic range and signal-to-noise ratio of analog audio recording; to all intents and purposes, audible tape hiss could be eliminated.
 The original Dolby A was only used in professional recording.
 Successors found use in both professional and consumer formats; Dolby B became almost universal for prerecorded music on cassette.
 Subsequent forms, including Dolby C, (and the short-lived Dolby S) were developed for home use.

 In the 1980s, digital recording methods were introduced, and analog tape recording was gradually displaced, although it has not disappeared by any means.
 (Many professional studios, particularly those catering to big-budget clients, use analog recorders for multitracking and/or mixdown.)
-The digital audio tape never became important as a consumer recording medium partially due to legal complications arising from "piracy" fears on the part of the record companies.
+The digital audio tape never became important as a consumer recording medium partially due to legal complications arising from piracy fears on the part of the record companies.
 They had opposed magnetic tape recording when it first became available to consumers, but the technical difficulty of juggling recording levels, overload distortion, and residual tape hiss was sufficiently high that unlicensed reproduction of magnetic tape never became an insurmountable commercial problem.
 With digital methods, copies of recordings could be exact, and copyright infringement might have become a serious commercial problem.
 Digital tape is still used in professional situations and the DAT variant has found a home in computer data backup applications.
 Many professional and home recordists now use hard-disk-based systems for recording, burning the final mixes to recordable CDs (CD-R's).

-Most Police forces in the United Kingdom (and possibly elsewhere) still use analogue compact cassette systems to record Police Interviews as it provides a medium less prone to accusations of tampering.
+Most Police forces in the United Kingdom (and possibly elsewhere) still use analog compact cassette systems to record Police Interviews as it provides a medium less prone to accusations of tampering.